 The College Board only calls students and their families in direct response to student-generated inquiries and/or to provide students and families with specific information about a test or program for which the student has already registered.

 The College Board will never under any circumstances ask you to give credit card, bank account or password information over the phone or via email.
 The College Board will also never ask you to wire money or to provide a gift card payment.
 If you are asked for any of this information, end the contact immediately.
 In fact, if any caller, whether claiming to be from the College Board or any other company or government agency, asks you to provide a payment via a gift card, you are certainly talking to a scammer and need to hang up.

 Make Sure the Contact is Legitimate

-If you are contacted by someone claiming to be from the College Board, the College Board encourages you to contact them directly at (866) 756-7346 to verify that the caller is legitimate.
+If you are contacted by someone claiming to be from the College Board, the College Board wants you to contact them directly at (866) 756-7346 to verify that the caller is legitimate.

 Regardless of who is calling or sending an email, always look up the company or agency phone number directly from the official website.
 If the caller gives you a phone number to call, it might be to another scammer.
 And if you call a phone number or click a link in an email, it could end up going to a scammer or to an impostor website.